microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

 # Intelligent analytics hands-on lab step-by-step

-## Abstract and learning objectives

-This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft advanced analytics.
-The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.

-By the end of the hands-on lab, you will be more confident in the various services and technologies provided by Azure, and how they can be combined to build a real-time chat solution that is enhanced by Cognitive Services.

 ## Overview

 First Up Consultants specialize in building software solutions for the hospitality industry.
 Their latest product is an enterprise mobile/social chat product called Concierge+ (aka ConciergePlus).
 The mobile web app enables guests to easily stay in touch with the concierge and other guests, enabling greater personalization and improving their experience during their stay.
 Sentiment analysis is performed on top of chat messages as they occur, enabling hotel operators to keep tabs on guest sentiments in real-time.